 In a rabies-endemic area, the circumstances of an animal bite and the animal’s behaviour and appearance may suggest that it is rabid.
 Domestic animals may be aggressive and attack unprovoked and conversely wild animals may act uncharacteristically tame and timid.
 All such exposures that involves ANY contact with the animal should be reported to a doctor with a sound knowledge of rabies without delay.

 NO attempt to catch or kill the animal should be made for fear of further exposure.
 Report the animal to the local authorities who should have the animal observed and or euthanized by a qualified veterinarian.
 Remain in contact with the veterinarian until it can be conclusively confirmed whether the animal did / not have rabies.

-Post-exposure treatment to prevent the establishment of rabies infection involves First-Aid Treatment [link to first aid above] of the wound including thorough cleaning.
+Post-exposure treatment to prevent the establishment of rabies infection involves First-Aid Treatment of the wound including thorough cleaning.

 Definitive Medical Treatment will depend on bite category and pre-exposure vaccination status.